 Your license key file determines which DRA and ExA functions you can use.
 For example, you need a license key file for DRA to create a new user account.
 Your license key file can also support ExA.
 Installing the Administration server automatically installs the license key file.
 The setup program uses either a trial license or a production license key.
 The license key file defines an expiration date, a grace period, the number of user accounts you can manage with your current DRA and ExA license.
-When you reach the license grace period or grace number of user accounts, the Administration server displays warning messages in the DRA console.
-After the grace period expires or you exceed your grace number of user accounts, DRA no longer allows you to create or clone user accounts.
-For more information about licensing, see the Administration Installation Guide.
+When you reach the license grace period, the Administration server displays warning messages in the DRA console.
+After the grace period expires, DRA no longer allows you to connect to a DRA server.
+For more information about licensing, see the Installation Guide.

-2.6 Customizing and Extending the User Interface
+Customizing and Extending the User Interface 2.6